df2k2/m2cert/706/content.md

 -----

-Adobe AD0-E706 Adobe Certified Expert-Magento Commerce Cloud Developer ADOBE CERTIFIED EXPERT Photo
-Introduction

-This exam is for a Magento 2 developer/architect with 6 to 12 months of experience developing for Magento Commerce Cloud.
-Ideally the person taking this exam will have worked on at least two Magento Commerce Cloud implementations.

-This exam will validate the skills and knowledge needed required to deploy, test, troubleshoot, and operate in the Magento Cloud environment, including how to leverage Cloud platform features to enhance your project operations and performance.
-The exam will also validate the skills on troubleshooting and integrations.

-By passing this exam, the test taker will receive the Adobe Certified Expert-Magento Commerce Cloud Developer certification

-Adobe certification exams are developed with the participation of subject matter experts worldwide, following industry standards in developing fair and valid tests.
-Visit our FAQ page for more information.
-Photo

-Are you an Adobe partner?

-An official Adobe Certified Expert designation acknowledges your established expertise to help current and future business clients succeed!

-Partners receive a 33% discount on all certification exam pricing.
-Email spphelp@adobe.com to request your discount(s).

-Where to start?
-Check out the Partner Learner Journey from the Adobe Solution Partner Program today.
-Photo
-Exam Guide Sections:

-#### **Exam information**

-#### **Minimum candidate experience**

-#### **Exam objectives and scope**

-#### **Online sample test**

-#### **Preparing for the exam**

-Exam Information

-#### **Exam number: AD0-E706**

-#### **Exam name: Adobe Certified Expert-Magento Commerce Cloud Developer**

-#### **Certificate level: Certified Expert**

-#### **Status: Active**

-#### **Available languages: English**

-#### **Number of questions: 60**

-#### **Formats: Multiple choice**

-#### **Duration: 120 minutes**

-#### **Delivery: Onsite/Online proctored (requires camera access) or test center proctored**

-#### **Passing mark: 62%**

-#### **Price: $295 USD**

-Schedule your Exam
-Minimum Candidate Experience

-This exam is for a developer/architect with 6 to 12 months of experience developing for Magento Commerce Cloud.
-Ideally the person taking this exam will have worked on at least two Magento Commerce Cloud implementations.
 Exam Objectives and Scope

 ## [Section 1: Commerce Cloud Fundamentals (13%)](./1.md)

 ### **1.1**  Describe the features and functions of Magento Commerce Cloud